Zambrella/menyou/README.md

 # Flutter Starter Template

+## Android will only work when running as PROD

 ![coverage][coverage_badge]
 This template is meant as a good starting point for any app.
 It includes:
 - routing